awslabs/voice-powered-analytics/reinvent2018/README-Alexav2.md

 To make the skill private for your organization.
 You can optionally follow the following steps to deploy: [Alexa For Business](https://github.com/awslabs/voice-powered-analytics/blob/master/README-A4B.md)

 ### Bonus Step: What Utterances and Intents Are Needed For a "List My Metrics" skill
-**Tweet @chadneal and @WestrichAdam** with a description of the custom skill that you've created from this workshop.
+**Tweet @WestrichAdam** with a description of the custom skill that you've created from this workshop.
 It may be added below to our **Voice Powered Analytics Attendee Submissions**

 <details>
 <summary><strong>Hints and Attendee Submissions</strong></summary>